jasmineah222/block33/README.md

 ### Documentation

 To edit the documentation, edit the `FitnessTrackr API Documentation.md` file, then copy the markdown content and use https://markdowntohtml.com/ to convert to html.
 Paste the html into `public/index.html` in the `div` with `id="doc-html"`.

-### Deployment
-The api is hosted on Heroku, connected to this git repo, and though multiple collaborators are listed, the app is owned by services@fullstackacademy.com (at the time of writing this).
-To deploy:
-- As a signed-in collaborator on the heroku app `fitnesstrac-kr`...
-- Go to the [Deploy](https://dashboard.heroku.com/apps/fitnesstrac-kr/deploy/github) tab of the app settings
-- Click "Deploy Branch" to deploy the `master` branch.
+## Problems to Solve

+### Problem 1: Seed Database

+Begin by seeding the database with the provided `seed.js` file.
+You can run this file with the following command:

+    `npm run seed`

+### Problem 2: GET all

+Using Postman to test your API, create a GET route that returns all routines and activies available in the database.
+There shouldn't be any errors at this point.

+### Problem 3: GET one by ID

+Continuing to use Postman to test your API, you will encounter an error when trying to GET a single routine by ID.
+Fix this error.

+### Problem 4: POST new

+You will need to configure authorization in Postman to test this route.
+After authorizing, you will encounter an error when trying to POST a new routine.
+Fix this error.

+### Problem 5: PATCH one by ID

+In this exercise, you will update a record using Postman.
+There should be no errors if your code is correct.

+### Problem 6: DELETE one by ID

+Remove a record from the "rountine_activities" table.
+You will encounter an error.
+Fix this error.

+### STRETCH GOAL: interactive frontend

+Using ReactJS or HTML / CSS / JS, create a frontend that allows a user to interact with the API.